 * We never commit to running an op/ed until we have a chance to review it.

 * We purchase very few op/eds due to budget limitations.
 If you are proposing to write something for us with the expectation of payment, please be up front about that.

 * Many op/eds are written by people as part of their position paid job, or elected or appointed position.
 When we accept op/eds from people who are not writing as part of a government position, our attorneys say we have to obtain a signed agreement.
 We are not allowed to publish (and post on modbee.com) op/eds for which we do not have a signed agreement.
 If we dont remember to send you an agreement, please ask for it.

 Op/eds appear with a byline at the top and an identifying line at the bottom.
 Please provide a short identifier about yourself, stating where you live and the role under which you are submitting the article.
 We also reserve the right to edit the identifying line.

-* Op/eds should be submitted by e-mail to Opinions pages editor Judy Sly at email@example.com.
+* Op/eds should be submitted by e-mail to Opinions pages editor Mike Dunbar at firstname.lastname@example.org.
 We prefer that the op/ed is within the text of the e-mail or is submitted as a Microsoft Word attachment.
 If you use a word processing program other than Microsoft Word, please send the article within the e-mail.

 Questions: E-mail or call Mike Dunbar at email@example.com or (209) 578-2325.